16 Apr EEA SETTLEMENT SCHEME

 EEA nationals can now apply for settled status or pre-settled status.

 What are these new terms?

-Settled Status – this is similar to permanent residence/ indefinite leave to remain Pre-Settled Status – this allows you stay in the UK for a further 5 years after grant and protects EEA nationals and family members of EEA nationals’ rights in the UK until they qualify for settled status.
+Settled Status – this is similar to permanent residence/ indefinite leave to remain Pre-Settled Status – this allows you to stay in the UK for a further 5 years after grant and protects EEA nationals and family members of EEA nationals’ rights in the UK until they qualify for settled status.